 Expand the Search - Call animal shelters, police departments and veterinary hospitals in neighboring towns.
 It is not uncommon for animals to be found miles from where they were lost.

 Social Media/Advertising – in addition to posting on TTE - use Facebook, Twitter, and other social media sites to get the word out.
 Place advertisements in newspapers and radio stations immediately.
 Don't forget to monitor the "Found" ads in the classified section of the local newspapers.

 Don't Give Up! - Even when you have little hope left, don't stop searching.
 Animals who have been lost for months have been reunited with their owners.
 Be persistent.
 Keep visiting your shelter and checking with area businesses where you have placed signs.

 If you haven’t lost a pet – remember - PREVENTION IS THE BEST DEFENSE!

 An ID Tag is your pet's ticket home!
 It can mean the difference between life and death for a pet.
 Any pet (even an indoor one) has a better chance of being reunited with her family if she always wears a collar and ID tag with current information.
 Make sure your pets all have ID tags, or at least write your phone number on their collars with a permanent marker.
 Ask your veterinarian about permanent methods of identification such as microchipping, too.

-After 7 Days: When we can't find an owner (or the owner does not come to reclaim the animal) a stray animal in our care will be behaviorally and medically evaluated and made available for adoption.
-This 7-Day Stray Hold applies to cats with identification, and dogs.
+After 7 Days: We do everything we can to reunite people with their pets.
+If your pet is microchipped, we will scan and be in touch with owners.
+When we can't find an owner (or the owner does not come to reclaim the animal) a stray animal in our care will be behaviorally and medically evaluated and made available for adoption.
+This 7-day stray hold applies to cats with identification, and dogs.